SigmaHQ/sigma-specification/Sigma_meta_rules.md

 # Introduction

-Meta-rule is a rule over sigma rules.
+A meta-rule is a rule over sigma rules.
 With them you can do :
 - Correlation
 - Global filter or Defeats

 # Correlation

-introduction to the correlation to write
+All rules in a file, basic event rules as well as correlations, might contain an additional attribute generate.
+If this is set to true, the rule will generate a query, even if it is referred by other correlations, which would normally cause that the rule wouldn’t generate a separate query."

 ## YAML File